Ninety (musician): Biography

 music as early as age 15.

 Career

 On the 19th of March, 2022, following the release of his debut single, Unruly, Ninety released Touch & Follow, his second single after joining Freeme Music.

-Ninety adds a new fluidity to the wave of sounds emerging in this multi-genre.
-Formerly known as Ninety6, he identifies as an Afro-Fusion artist, seamlessly blending Pop, R&B, Dancehall, and Reggae.
+Formerly known as Ninety6, he identifies as an Afro-Fusion artist, blending Pop, R&B, Dancehall, and Reggae.

 In April 2022, Ninety released Diamond a lead single from his debut project Rare Gem.

 On 28 April 2023, Ninety released his debut project titled Rare Gem.
 In his review of the extended play, Motolani Alake from Pulse Nigeria says "his approach aligns with his minimalistic appearance; handsome yet embellished with dreads, strong forearms and avant-garde sense of style, complete with dreads and limited jewelry."

 Honors

 On 18 May 2023, Apple Music announced Ninety as the Apple Music Up Next for Nigeria.
 Commenting on the feature, Ninety said, "It's a beautiful thing making music and telling stories, but it's more beautiful when you have people listening to the music, and can resonate with the stories I tell.
 That connection is unmatched, and it's why I'm excited to be selected for Apple Music's 'Up Next' programme," he told Apple Music.